KGDavidson/OnTheGo-Flutter/README.md

 ## Features

--   Show Current Location and Nearby Stops on Map
+-   Show current location and nearby stops on map
--   Find and List Nearest Stops
+-   Find and list nearest stops
--   Display Arrival Times for Selected Stop
+-   Display arrival times for selected stop
--   Search for Stops
+-   Search for stops
--   Other awesome features yet to be implemented

 ---